CptNoHand/QB-Lottory/ReadMe.md

 TODO:
 -   Determine weather the player is online or offline, if offline than modify player data and add money to their account
--   fix the loop to check the day of the draw and check if draw has been made and save/reset timer to database

 Default Config setup Just in Case
 --------------------------------------------------------------------------------------------------

-Config = {}
+Config = {
+    Debug = true, -- Turn debug on / off

-Config.Multiplier = 5 --The Ammount the total lottery pay out will be, based off total value tickets are sold Config.TicketValue = 5000 --- The value the database goes up everytime a ticket is submitted.
+    Multiplier = 5, --The Ammount the total lottery pay out will be, based off total value tickets are sold TicketValue = 5000, --- The value the database goes up everytime a ticket is submitted.
 Best practice to use what the sales price you sell the tickets in stores for
-Config.Webhook = "" --Webhook for announcing Lotto Pot Value everytime its updated Config.WinHook = "" -- Webhook for where the winner will be posted Config.DrawDay = 6 -- weekday the draw will be done, 1=sunday, 2 monday, 3 tuesday, 4 wednesday, 5 thursday, 6 friday, 7 saturday
+    Webhook = "", --Webhook for announcing Lotto Pot Value everytime its updated WinHook = "", -- Webhook for where the winner will be posted DrawDay = 6, -- weekday the draw will be done, 1=sunday, 2 monday, 3 tuesday, 4 wednesday, 5 thursday, 6 friday, 7 saturday
-Config.DrawTime = 19 --The hour it will be drawn at, 24HR Clock
-Config.AlwaysNotify = false -- Should the server post new pot every ticket submission? if false, itll only post on server restart
+    DrawTime = 19,--The hour it will be drawn at, 24HR Clock AlwaysNotify = true, -- Should the server post new pot every ticket submission? if false, itll only post on server restart

---[[
+    Command = 'lotterydraw', -- The command to force a lottery draw Retries = 5, -- How many times will server retry to find online player before carrying over draw to next draw date }

 Add the lotto.png to
 QB-Inventory/html/images